shensquared/setrock/README.md

   - `https://dormdigest.mit.edu/oidc-response`,
   - `https://dormdigest.xvm.mit.edu/oidc-response`

-We'll then email you back with:
+We'll then email you at your contact email with:

 - a `client_id` (safe to store in Github + publicly)
 - a `client_secret` (MUST BE KEPT SECRET)